Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 - 15 new pools created since last “pool groups” dataset update
 - Over 50% of new pools created (this round) are part of multi-pool operations
-    - *UPBIT added 5 new pool(s) (*I noticed this while checking pool.pm 10 total pools and covered this in the last newsletter, therefore subtracting 5 pools from the total)
     - WAVE added 1 new pool(s)
     - KID added 2 new pool(s)
     - MS added 1 new pool(s)